miladrahimi/p-manager/README.md

 ### Migrate from the old app

 1. First set up the foreign Shadowsocks server (explained in the section above).
-2. Install and run `shadowsocks-manager` on the bridge server with the default port (8080).
+2. Install and run `xray-manager` on the bridge server with the default port (8080).
-3. Visit `shadowsocks-manager` in your browser:
+3. Visit `xray-manager` in your browser:
     1. Open the "Servers" tab, and enter the foreign Shadowsocks server
     2. Open the "Settings" tab, and import users from the old app.
     3. In the "Settings" tab, set `Shadowsocks Host` to the bridge server IP address.